 Griffin Residuals proposes to develop a RBPF Agreement to include the supply of all equipment required to receive, process, store and load for transport the Biosolids Supply.
 Griffin Residuals’ capital responsibilities include the procurement of adjacent property (if needed), design, installation of the required building and infrastructure, thermal drying equipment and operation of the biosolids drying facility for a TBD period of time.
 Griffin Residuals shall maintain the responsibility for all CAPEX and OPEX costs of the RBPF.

 It is the current intent of the parties that Griffin Residuals be responsible for the construction of the building to house the RBPF and for the supply of the appropriate utilities (power, water, sewer and natural gas) to the building(s).
-It is the intent of the parties that Colchester/East Hampton Joint Facilities WPCF sales the required property to Griffin Residuals or provides a long-term lease of the property to Griffin Residual.
+It is the intent of the parties that the Town of East Hampton will sell the required property to Griffin Residuals or provide a long-term lease of the property to Griffin Residual.
 Adjacent properties that are independently owned may offer more ideal locations for the RBPF, and will be reviewed by Griffin Residuals during the Due Diligence period.
 Colchester/East Hampton Joint Facilities WPCF would be responsible for receiving and treating the returned condensate and wash water from the RBPF.
 Receipt and Anaerobic Digestion of liquid solids at the RBFP will be considered by the Parties, with the anaerobically digested solids pumped to the Colchester/East Hampton Joint Facilities WPCF for dewatering and transport to the RBFP for final processing.

+It is expressly understood by both parties that the project proposed by Griffin Residual requires approval by governmental bodies including, but not limited to, those of the Town of East Hampton and the State of Connecticut.
+Further, the parties understand that the sale or lease of property owned by the Town of East Hampton is subject to a public process including a Town Meeting and that no transfer of the Town’s interest in property may be made without express approval by the Town Meeting.
+Failure to gain the necessary approvals will void the Letter of Intent or any future agreement made prior to those approvals.

 4.2 Subsequent Phases: